-Post Office Monthly Income Scheme (POMIS)
+4. Post Office Monthly Income Scheme (POMIS)

-Eligibility –Anyone who is 10 years or older can invest.
+Anyone who is 10 years or older can invest.

-Investment Limits – Minimum – Rs.
+Minimum – Rs.
 1500 and maximum of Rs.
-4,50,000 in the case of a single account holder and Rs.
-9,00,000 in the case of a joint account.
+4.5 Lakh in the case of a single account holder and Rs.
+9 Lakh in the case of a joint account.

-Bank and Company Deposits
+5. Bank Fixed Deposit and Company Deposits

-Bank FDs are the oldest and popular form of saving among senior citizens.
+Bank FDs are the oldest and most popular form of saving among senior citizens.
 One can invest money in company deposits for interest returns.
 The rate of interest is usually higher than Bank FD interest rates.